4 minute read

 Your entire email needs to be useful to the reader.
 If you aren’t positive the email will help the recipient, then don’t send it.
 If you know your content is useful it becomes much easier to write a compelling subject line.

 Remember that you will probably be contacting this person many times.
-So you may fool them with a clever subject line once, but if your content isn’t excellent, they won’t get fooled again.
+You may fool them with a clever subject line once, but if your content isn’t excellent, they won’t get fooled again.

 Make sure your content is useful and accurately described by the subject line.
 After all, you are going for long-term engagement.